DaringDane/Image-Classifier/README.md

 parameters)
 * The image is processed in the prediction function to return the top K classes predicted by the model

+# Note:

+The default image file in this repo is flowers/ collected from [this database](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), but another dataset can be uploaded and used in its stead by changing the terminal command to include the new image directory